spcampbell/FireStic/README.md

 #### Highlights

+**Concerning Elasticsearch:**

 - Put FireEye alerts into Elasticsearch
+- Handles the variability of FireEye alert structure
 - Alternative to using Logstash which can get quite complex with FireEye alerts
 - Accepts alerts formatted in `JSON Extended` over http
+- Adds geoip information to alert using pygeoip
 - Allows for different geoip databases for internal vs. external ip addresses
-- Performs a DNS lookup on both source and destination ip addresses
+- Adds hostname information by performing a DNS lookup on both source and destination ip addresses

+**Concering Notifications:**

 - Send notifications via email and SMS
 - Notifications can be turned on/off completely, by alert type, or by FireEye action
 - Builds HTML email message allowing for an easier to read notification
 - Builds ascii text SMS message and splits it at 160 characters
+- Uses mustache for easy to build message templates
+- Automatically puts CSS inline before sending
 - Notifications include additional information like hostname and location
-- More information can be added to notifications by modifying script
-- Modify the script and to add additional processing or data before sending to Elasticsearch
-- With data in Elasticsearch, presenting or analying the data is limited only by your imagination.
-It's at minimum a great free alternative to Splunk.

 >   **NOTE:** Currently, the [os-changes] field is not included in the indexing
 >   process as it can vary quite a bit and more examples are needed before